litestar-org/litestar/docs/usage/10-plugins/1-sql-alchemy-plugin.md

 # SQL-Alchemy Plugin

-Starlite offers extensive support for `SQLAlchemy` using with the `SQLAlchemyPlugin`.
+Starlite offers extensive support for [SQLAlchemy](https://docs.sqlalchemy.org/) using with the [`SQLAlchemyPlugin`][starlite.plugins.sql_alchemy.SQLAlchemyPlugin].
 This plugin offers support for SQLAlchemy declarative models, which can be used as if they were pydantic models.
 Additionally, you can pass optional configuration to the plugin to create a DB engine / connection and setup DB sessions dependency injection.

 ## Basic Use